tiberlab/tibercad/manual/Sphinx/Theory/DriftDiffusion.rst

 The Physics block contains generic options for the bulk physical model and the definition of submodels.
 The generic options are:

-  ``model = string``
+|  ``model = string``
+|
-    Specify the semiconductor model to be used.
-Possible values are default and simple.
-The former uses k.p to calculate the (strain corrected) band parame- ters.
+|    Specify the semiconductor model to be used.
+Possible values are default
+     and simple.
+The former uses k.p to calculate the (strain corrected) band parameters.

-  ``thermal_simulation = string``
+|  ``thermal_simulation = string``
+|
-    If you are doing coupled electrothermal simulations, you have to specify the name of the thermal simulation providing the lattice temperature.
+|    If you are doing coupled electrothermal simulations,
+     you have to specify the name of the thermal simulation providing the lattice temperature.

-  ``strain_simulation = string``
+|  ``strain_simulation = string``
+|
-    If you are doing simulations on strained systems, you can specify the name of a strain simulation.
+|    If you are doing simulations on strained systems, you
+     can specify the name of a strain simulation.
 The band parameters will then be calculated taking local strain corrections into account.

-  ``relax_polarization = double``
+|  ``relax_polarization = double``
+|
-    With this option one can specify a relaxation factor for the electric polarization field.
+|    With this option one can specify a relaxation factor
+     for the electric polarization field.
 This can be useful if the amount of total electric polarization has to be treated as fitting parameter.

 For the simple semiconductor model one has to provide conduction and valence band edges and the effective density of states masses (or the effective density of states itself)